cimt-ag/data_vault_pipelinedescription/documentation/Installation_and_usage_of_the_reference_implementation.md

   - dvpi_default_directory - The directory where the crosscheck searches for the dvpi-files

 Exit codes:
-- 0: everthing is fine
+- 0: everything is fine
 - 5: There are similarity warnings
 - 8: there are conflicts
 - 9: There are inconsistencies in the dvpi files, that prevent an analysis